View PIN policy information in Skype for Business Server 2015

 Topic Last Modified: 2015-08-17

-You can use the PIN Policy tab to view personal identification number (PIN) authentication of users who are connecting to Lync 2013 with IP Phones.
+You can use the PIN Policy tab to view personal identification number (PIN) authentication of users who are connecting to Skype for Business with IP Phones.
 To use PIN authentication, make sure that Enable PIN Authentication is selected in Web Service settings.
-For details, see Modify existing Web Service configuration settings in Lync Server 2013.

 Follow these steps to modify a user-level or a site-level PIN policy.